Clothing and Equipment list for trekking in Nepal, Bhutan, India, and Tibet.

 - Umbrella – Not essential but useful for sun and rain!
 Buy in the country before the start of the trek.

 - For camping treks – Therm-A-Rest – Gives comfort and insulation, ensuring a good night’s sleep.
 Thicker 3/4 length type is the best (you will be provided with a mattress, but the quality varies from country to country).
-For Nepal, you will be sleeping on lodges most of the time, so no need for Thermarest / Karrimat.
+You will be sleeping on lodges most of the time for Nepal, so no need for Thermarest / Karrimat.

 - Clothes pegs – Safety pins and nylon cord for a clothesline.

 - Toilet paper – Flat or small pack.

 - Lighter – For candles on the trek and burning toilet paper.

 - Travel wash – For clothes (please use the 100% biodegradable type).